 This article isn’t intended to give you tax or legal advice.
-Consult your CPA or attorney and read Form 1099-NEC instructions, including filing requirements, on the Internal Revenue Service website at irs.gov
+Consult your CPA or attorney and read Form 1099-NEC instructions, including filing requirements, on the Internal Revenue Service website at irs.gov.

 IRS Form 1099-NEC for Reporting Prior Calendar Year Nonemployee Compensation

-The 1099-NEC information return for the tax year 2022 has a 2023 due date.
-Payees must file Form 1099-NEC by January 31, 2023, whether filing electronically or on paper.
+The 1099-NEC information return for the calendar year 2024 has a 2025 due date.
+Payers must file Form 1099-NEC by January 31, 2025, whether filing electronically or on paper, and also furnish copies to recipients by January 31st.

 Form 1099-NEC Information Not Included in Numbered Boxes